Capacitors in PCB Design_ A Complete Guide to All Types

 Non-polarized capacitors: These capacitors can be connected in either direction without any concern for polarity.
 They are often used in applications where the voltage direction changes frequently.

-Use of Capacitors in a Circuit:
+Functions of Capacitors in Electronic Circuits

 - Decoupling and Bypassing: They prevent noise from propagating in the circuit by acting as small reservoirs of charge.